Mechanical Engineering, M.Sc.

 Registration Information

-Students should familiarize themselves with the Faculty of Graduate Studies ‘GRAD’ courses applicable to their program.
+Students should familiarize themselves with the Faculty of Graduate and Postdoctoral Studies ‘GRAD’ courses applicable to their program.
 If you have questions about which GRAD course(s) to register in, please consult your home department/unit.

 Courses are subject to cancellation if there is insufficient enrolment.
 Courses with insufficient enrolment may be cancelled the first week of classes.
 Not all courses will be offered each year — contact the department for courses that will not be offered.
 All returning and newly admitted students must see an academic advisor or the department head prior to attempting to register.